tareqWpy/Todo-app-cbv/README.md

 ### options

-Project it self has the user creation form but still in order to use the admin you need to create a super user.you can use the createsuperuser option to make a super user.
+Project it self has the user creation form but still in order to use the admin you need to create a super user.you can use the createsuperuser option to make a super user:

 ```bash
 python manage.py createsuperuser
 ```

 And lastly let's make the App run.
 We just need to start the server now and then we can start using our simple todo App.
-Start the server by following command
+Start the server by following command:

 ```bash
 python manage.py runserver